Verschoten & Zoon

 Verschoten & Zoon was a 1999 Belgian comedy TV series.
 It was directed by Wim Feyaerts and written by Bart Cooreman and was produced in the Dutch language.
 It ran until 2007.

 The show was a sitcom starring Jacques Vermeire as the proprietor of a garage.
+This main role was based on the greedy mechanic Dimitri De Tremmerie from the TV series F.C.
+De Kampioenen (F.C.
+The Champions).
+Vermeiren played that role from 1990 to 1998.

 Actress Grietje Vanderheijden also made an appearance.

+Plot

+Jacques Vermeire plays mechanic René Verschoten.
+His miserly nature regularly clashes with his wife Magda's shopping addiction.